The facts about medical degree selection

 A: For many years now the University of Adelaide has sought to increase the number of students accepted into Medicine from rural areas.
 The University offers Rural Medical Scholarships to help country students offset the costs of studying Medicine and relocating to live in Adelaide.

-In 2006 the University negotiated with the South Australian Government for 5 new Rural Bonded positions.
-For the first time in 2007, South Australian Bonded Medical Scholarships have been made available to support our future medical practitioners who must, in turn, work in rural areas of South Australia.
-The Commonwealth also funds 6 Rural Bonded Scholarships for University of Adelaide graduates to work across Australia in areas of need.
+For the first time in 2007, South Australian Bonded Medical Scholarships were made available to support our future medical practitioners who, in turn, have committed themselves to work in rural areas of South Australia when they graduate.
+The Commonwealth also funds Rural Bonded Scholarships for University of Adelaide graduates to work across Australia in areas of need.

 The University recognises that medical students who come from the country are much more likely to return to country areas when they have achieved their qualifications.
 However, the fact is that only a small number of rural South Australian students apply for entry to Medicine at the University of Adelaide each year, despite a serious shortage of doctors in country areas.

 There are many other programs and initiatives that the University is involved in to improve the level of service to rural areas.
-These include research to better understand doctors' motivations for staying in the country, and teaching programs that raise awareness among all medical students of practising in rural areas.
+These include research to better understand doctors' motivations for staying in the country, teaching programs that raise awareness among all medical students of practising in rural areas and rural clinical placements throughout the degree.

 Eight universities (University of Sydney, University of Melbourne, University of Queensland, Griffith University, Notre Dame University (WA), University of Western Australia, Flinders University and the Australian National University) in Australia offer graduate entry courses in medicine.
-Applicants are encouraged to undertake the Bachelor of Health Science course, and to apply as a graduate to one of the graduate medical courses.
+Applicants are encouraged to undertake the Bachelor of Health Science program as a pathway to one of these graduate entry medical programs.

-The University's Faculty of Sciences offers courses relevant to medicine within the Bachelor of Science and various named degrees, including the BSc (Biomedical Science), BSc (Molecular Biology) and BSc (Biotechnology).
-Many graduates from these courses proceed to postgraduate medicine.
+The University's Faculty of Sciences also offers courses relevant to medicine within the Bachelor of Science and various named degrees, including the BSc (Biomedical Science), BSc (Molecular Biology) and BSc (Biotechnology).
+Graduates from these programs may also look to graduate entry medicine programs or pursue a career in medical research.

-More information about entry into Medicine at the University of Adelaide can be found here:
+More information about entry into the MBBS or Bachelor of Health Sciences programs at the University of Adelaide can be found here: